 Exit: Typical groups will run for six to eight weeks in duration.

 Summer School

-Student Eligibility: High school students who have failed a core area course during the school year.
+Student Eligibility: High school students who have failed a core area course during the school year (typically 2nd semester).

 Participation: Students will attend summer school classes and will complete the requirements of that class.